 How Can You Tell if Your Child is Struggling With Self-Regulation?

 Recognizing when kids have self-regulation concerns involves recognizing different patterns of behavior.
 Kids who are having difficulty with self-regulation may:

 -Act overly silly or “out of control”

 -Have tantrums or meltdowns

 -Have difficulty waiting or taking turns

--Demonstrate problems during social interactions (e.g. talking too loud, standing too close, touching others)
+-Demonstrate problems and frustration during social interactions (e.g. talking too loud, standing too close, touching others)

 -Move too quickly or with too much force